msunardi/rebel2/README.md

 - `left --> left --> end`
 - `left --> ... --> left --> end`

-To force a deterministic number of loop/repetition, e.g. "loop *at least* x number of times", specify the probability > 1.
-For example, to repeat the `left` behavior *at least 2 times*:
+To force a deterministic number of loop/repetition, e.g. "loop *at least* `X` number of times", specify the probability > 1.
+For example, to repeat the `left` behavior __at least 2 times__:

 `'(* left 2.3)'`